teolaz/google-autocomplete-keywords-extractor/README.md

 Also, modifiers are available, so you can add useful common terms to your keywords.

+Google Position and YouTube Position are calculated by calculating the average position of a term (a term could be found multiple times while searching, in different positions).
+Position (multi sources) is calculated as a media of both positions.

 Don't over exagerate with requests, as I don't know how Google IP ban works.

 When searched, you can extract data and send it to searchvolume.io and import those values on the table.